 If a therapist has been seeing a client for a considerable amount of time — say, more than six months — it’s hard not to get attached.
 As with any relationship, some connections are stronger than others.
 It’s an inevitable byproduct of a strong therapeutic relationship.

 But good therapists maintain good boundaries.
-We know that as much as we do get attached to some clients, our goal is to eventually discharge them because they don’t need therapy anymore.
+As much as we do get attached to some clients, our goal is to eventually discharge them when they no longer need therapy.

 Clients have a right to autonomy, which is the right to be self-governing.
 That means that you learn from your mistakes, find your own solutions, and make your own decisions.
 It’s hard to achieve autonomy if your therapy is never-ending.